Sybit-Education/Diveni/README.md

 ### Technologies

 Frontend communicates via REST and WebSockets with the backend.
-It uses Spring boot and communicates directly with the mongoDb in a docker container.
+The backend uses Spring boot and communicates with the mongoDb in a docker infrastructure.
-Run the docker container first, then the backend.

 ### Run Diveni with Docker and Docker Compose
 #### Run with pre-built docker images using [docker-compose](https://github.com/Sybit-Education/Diveni/blob/main/docker-compose.yml)